 The local health authorities typically require owners of commercial kitchens to store potentially hazardous foods at specific temperatures.
 Such food products could typically include meats, dairy products, beans, rice and cooked vegetables.
 This will ensure that the food remains fresher for longer.
 More importantly, it will ensure that the food remains fit for consumption.
 Investing in the best commercial refrigeration units might be worthwhile in this scenario.

 – Fire Safety Rules:

 The risk of fire remains ever present in commercial kitchens.
-These facilities typically feature appliances that consume a lot of power and produce much heat.
-To eradicate this threat, you will need to keep your fire extinguishers charged.
-You will need to charge the fire suppression features in your ventilation systems too.
-In addition, you will need to clean your ventilation systems at least two to three times in a year.
+These facilities typically feature appliances that consume much power and produce much heat.
+To eradicate this threat, you must keep your fire extinguishers charged.
+You will also need to charge the fire suppression features in your ventilation systems.
+In addition, you will need to clean your ventilation systems at least two to three times a year.
 This is especially so for appliances that use grease.
-Besides this, you will need to ensure that exit points remain easy to access.
-Similarly, you will need to ensure that your appliances do not overload your electrical outlets.
+Besides this, you must ensure that exit points remain easy to access.
+Similarly, you must ensure that your appliances do not overload your electrical outlets.

-We hope that you found this article helpful when starting your own restaurant or other food business.
+We hope you found this article helpful when starting your restaurant or other food business.

 For more information about JD Refrigeration installations, repairs or maintenance, please visit the services section of our website or call us in Sydney on 0404 840 296.